dapr/docs/daprdocs/content/en/docs/getting-started/_index.md

 ---
-title: "Getting Started with Dapr"
+title: "Getting started with Dapr"
-linkTitle: "Getting Started"
+linkTitle: "Getting started"
 weight: 20
 description: "Get up and running with Dapr to start Daperizing your apps"
 ---

-# Getting Started
+# Getting started

 Dapr is a portable, event-driven runtime that makes it easy for enterprise developers to build resilient, microservice stateless and stateful applications that run on the cloud and edge and embraces the diversity of languages and developer frameworks.

-## Core Concepts
+## Core concepts

 * **Building blocks** are a collection of components that implement distributed system capabilities, such as pub/sub, state management, resource bindings, and distributed tracing.